 Syncing Your Spotify Collection For Offline Access

-A word of warning before you start syncing each of your hundreds of Spotify playlists with reckless abandon.
 Once you've synced a track to your phone, you cannot easily delete the data it takes to store that music on your phone.
-Even if you switch the "Available Offline" slider to "Off", the track is still taking up space on your phone, so that if you make the track available offline again you don't need to re-sync it.
+Even if you switch the Download switch to "Off", the track is still taking up space on your phone, so that if you make the track available offline again you don't need to re-sync it.
 Even deleting the song from your Spotify library will not get rid of the cached data.
 The only way to get rid of a synced song's data is to uninstall the Spotify app.
-This is just another example of Spotify's very strange approach to usability.
+This is just another example of Spotify's imperfect iOS implementation.

 Now that you know how to sync your music, you're free to enjoy your playlists on the beach, on the subway, or in that annoying cafe that doesn't have free wi-fi.
 Enjoy!